 See also, 25 Facebook marketing facts.

 Twitter is not the ideal place for targeting local customers, however, as per the statistics, approximately 4.15 million Bangladeshis are talking about Twitter on Google.
-Therefore, having an exposure in Twitter, however small it might be, could prove vital for your brand awareness in the long run.
-Twitter engages and helps you reach out to a global audience with similar field of interest as opposed to facebook.
+Therefore, having exposure to Twitter, however small it might be, could prove vital for your brand awareness in the long run.
+Twitter engages and helps you reach out to a global audience with a similar field of interest as opposed to Facebook.
 Here are 10 good reasons why your business should be on Twitter!

-It is certain that digital media is shaping up to become one of the major channel of communication between businesses and individuals.
+Digital media is certainly shaping up to become one of the major channels of communication between businesses and individuals.
 It’s time to grow out of creating advertisements for distraction.
 Make your product promotions a part of a user’s experience in social media through engagement and interaction.
-Prioritize the platforms you think is most relevant for your brand and start narrowing your market down to potential customers.
+Prioritize the platforms you think are most relevant for your brand and start narrowing your market down to potential customers.
 Get help from experts who can simplify digital marketing for you and deliver better ROI!
 Go digital!